Sale Date:

 More Grade 1 Winners than any other Store sale

-Tattersalls Ireland Derby Sale is recognised as the Ireland’s Premier Store Sale, and is renowned for being the leading source of Grade 1 winners.
+Tattersalls Ireland Derby Sale, held in partnership with MSL Mercedes-Benz is recognised as the Ireland’s Premier Store Sale, and is renowned for being the leading source of Grade 1 winners.
 To maintain that long held view, the emphasis when selecting our stores is on quality.
 As a select sale, our inspectors handpick the best individuals with pedigrees to match, resulting in a catalogue that distinguishes it from other Store sales.
 Since it’s inception in 1974, the Derby Sale has produced the top priced Store sold anywhere, while regularly producing the highest average and median.

 Walter Connors Sluggara Farm Feature